-ExactCure, a French startup, offers a software solution for simulating the effects of drugs in a patient’s body based on personal characteristics.
-The startup makes use of population pharmacokinetics, as well as scientific literature data, for real-time prediction of efficacy and drug interaction, on each individual.
+ExactCure is a French pharmaceutical technology company that offers a software solution for simulating the effects of drugs in a patient’s body based on personal characteristics.
+The startup utilizes population pharmacokinetics, as well as scientific literature data, for real-time prediction of efficacy and drug interaction.
 ExactCure is developing drug-specific exposure models for drugs under investigation for the treatment of COVID-19.

 FabRx – Printed Pill

 FabRx is a UK-based startup that manufactures M3DIMAKER, a 3D printer for personalized pills.
 M3DIMAKER uses proprietary technology for direct powder extrusion.
 The single-step printing process uses a single screw extruder for the extrusion of powdered material.

 The startup manufactures pills with properties such as sustained or delayed doses, and multidrug combination pills (polypills).
 The printer also enables small batch production for clinical trials and precise personalized dosage forms for individuals.